ilanashapiro/cse230-final-project/kyle-readme-draft.md

 ### Plan
 We will begin by implementing a minimum viable product.
 The minimum viable product can include the following set of features:
-- Choose an image and defining a mechanism for gradually revealing it to the user.
+- Choose an image and define a mechanism for gradually revealing it to the user.
-- Finding prompts from a restricted set of letters or numbers.
+- Find prompts from a restricted set of letters or numbers.
 (Coherency is nice but not required for the MVP)
-- Keep track of user typing speed and error rate across the entore prompt to inform whether or not they can progress through the curriculum.
+- Keep track of user typing speed and error rate across the entire prompt to inform whether or not they can progress through the curriculum.
 - Combine these features into a single command-line application.

 After completing our minimum viable product, we will further develop the application to meet the goals described in the Project Goals section.